 02. Jennifer Heintz

 Jennifer Heintz is a designer and illustrator living in Boston, USA.
-Currently a fifth year student majoring in graphic and information design, she’s also creative director of the Northeastern University Political Review.
+A recent graduate who majored in graphic and information design, she’s also creative director of the Northeastern University Political Review.

-When you’re a student, you typically don’t have a huge amount of work to draw on, so careful curation and imaginative presentation become paramount.
+When you’re a recent graduate, you typically don’t have a huge amount of work to draw on, so careful curation and imaginative presentation become paramount.
 Heintz’s site scores highly on both, with a great use of colour, delightfully smooth scrolling and a snazzy eye motif.

 These work together to make each individual project much more enticing than it might have seemed on a more cookie-cutter site.